ankrutik/notes/aws/solutions_arch_cert/notes.md

 **Amazon Aurora Global Database** is a feature that allows a single Amazon Aurora database to span multiple AWS regions.
 No automatic failover.
 Upto 5 regions.

+**Global Aurora**:

+- 1 primary region for read and write
+- upto 5 secondary regions for read
+  - upto 16 read replicas in each region
+- replication lag is < 1 second
+- disaster recovery via promoting secondary as primary is < 1 minute

 Amazon Aurora **Parallel Query** refers to the ability to push down and distribute the computational load of a single query across thousands of CPUs in Aurora’s storage layer.
 Without Parallel Query, a query issued against an Amazon Aurora database would be executed wholly within one instance of the database cluster; this would be similar to how most databases operate.
 Not to be turned on always as it may incur hogher IO cost.

 You can invoke an AWS Lambda function from an Amazon Aurora MySQL-Compatible Edition DB cluster with a **native function or a stored procedure**.
 This approach can be useful when you want to integrate your database running on Aurora MySQL with other AWS services.
 For example, you might want to capture data changes whenever a row in a table is modified in your database.